-- 1) The manufacture of articles of commerce; - 2) The conduct of research and development; - 3) The processing, storage, transport or the Sale of Goods or Commodities which are sold or traded in Interstate Commerce: - 4) Sale of services in Interstate Commerce: - 5) Headquarters facilities relating to a Qualifying Business: - 6) Telecommunications including services providing advanced telecommunications capability (defined as High-Speed, Broadband telecommunications capabilities); - 7) Tourism-related activities; - 8) Retail;
+- 1) The manufacture of articles of commerce. - 2) The conduct of research and development. - 3) The processing, storage, transport or sale of goods or commodities which are sold or traded in interstate commerce. - 4) The sale of services in interstate commerce. - 5) Headquarters facilities relating to eligible activities as listed in this section. - 6) Telecommunications activities. - 7) Tourism related activities. - 8) Any business that derives its principal source of income from the construction or rehabilitation of housing.